James B. Wells Jr.: Death and legacy

-James B. Wells Jr. died December 21, 1923 in Brownsville, Texas.
+Wells died on December 21, 1923, in Brownsville, Texas.

-In the estimation of historian Evan Anders, despite modest corruption in Cameron County financial gain was only a secondary motive behind Wells' public life:
+In the estimation of historian Evan Anders, despite modest corruption in Cameron County, financial gain was only a secondary motive behind Wells' public life:

 "Political power itself and the attention that it brought were what mattered to the Brownsville lawyer.
-In economic terms, ...numerous other South Texas entrepreneurs overshadowed James B. Wels.
+In economic terms,... numerous other South Texas entrepreneurs overshadowed James B. Wels.
 Even as a highly esteemed lawyer, he served as the agent of more successful men.
 Only as a political leader did Wells stand on an equal footing with the powerful figures of the Trans-Nueces region....
 Political power had made him an important man, and he relished the demonstration of that power in campaigns and factional battles."

 Jim Wells County was named in Wells' honor.

 Wells' papers are housed at the Dolph Briscoe Center for American History, University of Texas at Austin.